sbu-fsl/Metis/fs-state/README.md

 ```

 `fsize()` is a helper function that retrieves the size of an opened file or
 block device.
-Don't forget to comment out or remove the code that does the
+Don't forget to comment out or remove the old code that does the
 same thing!

 #### 3. Save your modification